Azure-Samples/azure-video-indexer-samples/ARM-Quick-Start/README.md

 ## Reference Documentation

-If you're new to Azure Video Indexer (formerly Video Indexer), see:
+If you're new to Azure Video Indexer , see:

 * [Azure Video Indexer Documentation](https://aka.ms/vi-docs)